-It is a legal requirement for large companies that exceed certain defined thresholds to establish an audit committee.
-Companies should not make use of the opportunity provided in company legislation for the entire board of directors to operate as the company's audit committee.
+The Public Companies Act and the Stock Exchange Regulations impose requirements for large companies to establish an audit committee.
+Companies should not make use of the opportunity provided in the legislation and regulations for the entire board of directors to operate as the company's audit committee.
 Smaller companies should also consider establishing an audit committee.
 The evaluation of the independence of members of the audit committee can be based on the criteria for independence set out in the section "Independence of the board of directors" at Section 8.
-In addition to satisfying the legal requirements, the majority of the members of the audit committee should be independent of the company.
+In addition to satisfying the requirements of legislation and regulations, the majority of the members of the audit committee should be independent of the company.
 When making recommendations for nominations to the board of directors, the election committee should identify which members of the board of directors satisfy the requirements of independence and expertise in order to be members of the audit committee.
 Certain companies in the financial sector are subject to separate legal requirements in respect of the audit committee.